yaireclipse/nutch-patch/README.md

 This is a fork of [Apache Nutch (branch 2.3)](https://github.com/apache/nutch/tree/branch-2.3), enhanced to fulfil requirements of projects I performed.

-## Disclaimer:
-Nutch-patch is, at most, in beta.
-I'd be happy if it'll be useful for others, but it's here mainly because I need it.

 ## Features:

 ### Continous Crawl